cybergarage/round-cc/doc/round_rpc_methods.md

 #### remove_method

-The remove_method method removes the specified method from the local node.
+The remove_method method removes a specified method from the local node.

 ##### Parameters